 Gadowski was a cardiologist who was attending a medical conference in Aspen.

 Realizing the opportunity to turn the work trip into a skiing vacation, he decided to bring Campbell and his two kids.

 Following his fiancée's disappearance, Gadowski waited at the Wildwood Inn for a week in the hope that she would return.

 Sadly, that never happened.

-Gadowski remarried a couple of years later.
-He passed away in February of 2022 at the age of 78.
+Gadowski remarried a few years later.
+In February 2022, he passed away at the age of 78.

 This satellite image highlights the distance involved.

 The couple had arrived at the inn just one day before she went missing.

 After Bundy dumped her body at the side of the road, local animals dragged it further down the bank.

 These days, the hotel is called the Wildwood Lodge.